Skip to content

 What is agency gross income (AGI)?

 Revenue net of pass-through costs — the agency’s actual economic contribution.
-Industry-standard size metric used by Adweek, AdAge, 4A’s, RECMA, and M&A advisors.
+The industry-standard size metric used by Adweek, AdAge, 4A’s, RECMA, and M&A advisors.
 AGI per FTE ($150K–$300K healthy range) is the primary productivity metric.

 Do you handle freelancers, 1099s, and multi-currency?

 Yes.
 Freelancer management at agency scale ($500K–$5M+) with W-9 discipline, project allocation, and 1099-NEC generation.
 Multi-currency for international clients (EUR, GBP, CAD) and freelancers with FX gain/loss recognition.
-Pair QuickBooks with Wise/Payoneer for actual international payments.
+Pair QuickBooks with Wise or Payoneer for actual international payments.

 What does it cost?

 A fixed monthly fee against a written scope — driven by AGI size, client count, project volume, media-spend pass-through volume, freelancer scale, and multi-currency complexity.
 No hourly billing.
-See pricing.
-Most agency engagements include initial cleanup to restate gross-vs-net.
+Most agency engagements include an initial cleanup to restate gross-vs-net.
+We do not file income taxes; we coordinate with your CPA or EA.

 Three places agencies lose the numbers.